Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Discussion and Conclusion

 We demonstrated a Qiskit Runtime program for QAOA on a cloud-based quantum computer.
 Using QAOA-tailored transpiler methods we significantly reduced the gate count and duration of the underlying schedules.
 This resulted in cut distributions biased towards high-value cuts when compared to random sampling.
 Here, we caution that Goemans-Williamson randomized rounding and related procedures are a more meaningful benchmark for large problems~\cite{Goemans1995}.
 Ultimately, our results are limited by the fidelity of the cross-resonance gate and decoherence.
-In the future, the quality of the results can be increased by reducing gate errors and using error mitigation methods such as Richardson extrapolation~\cite{Temme2017, Kandala2018}.
+CVaR aggregation made it possible to observe convergence at depth-two with 27 qubits.
+Deeper QAOA circuits may yet be possible, often at the expense of more shots, using advanced error mitigation methods~\cite{Vazquez2022} such as Pauli-Twirling~\cite{Kim2021}, Probabilistic Error Cancelation~\cite{Berg2022}, M3 readout error mitigation~\cite{Nation2021}, and Zero-Noise Extrapolation~\cite{Temme2017, Kandala2018}.